 Anatomy & Physiology II w/lab

-Fine Arts or Humanities Elective
+Fine Arts OR Humanities Elective (NEW for Aug 2015)

 For transcripts reviews, please join us for an Academic Planning and Information Session.